theZiz/hase/hase_readme.txt

 Changelog
 =========

+1.4.2
+- An option to hide the player names on demand for better aiming when you have a lot of the screen area covered with the names
+- Improved colours

 1.4.1:
 - Fixed little bug after finished turn in online game
 - AI is smarter (no friendly fire)